1200wd/web-coineva/content/paper-wallet-import-mycelium.rst

    :alt: Sweep complete cold storage / paper wallet
    :align: center

-Your transaction is now being processed and shows up in you wallet as pending.
+Your transaction is now being processed and shows up in your wallet as pending.
 It might take a couple of hours or more if you have selected low priority fee, but you can already use your bitcoins.